DavidBK/shampoo/Node/Call-Of-Duty.md

 1. Extend the `/soldiers` and `/duties` routes functionality to multiple parameters search query.

-    For example: A request to `/duties?name=hagnash&soldiers=mishel,shir` should return all *`"hagnash"`* duties that contains both `"mishel"` and `"shir"`.
+   For example: A request to `/duties?name=hagnash&soldiers=mishel,shir` should return all _`"hagnash"`_ duties that contains both `"mishel"` and `"shir"`.
 (Note that a `"hagnash"` duty that was scheduled with `"mishel"`, `"shir"` and `"david"` should also be returned).

-2. Extend the he `/soldiers` and `/duties` routes to accept sorting queries also with desire order.
+2. Extend the he `/justice-board` `/soldiers` and `/duties` routes to accept sorting queries also with desire order.

    For example:

    - A request to `/duties?sort=value` should return the duties sorted by value.
    - A request to `/duties?sort=name&order=desc` should return the duties sorted by name in descending order.
+   - A request to `/justice-board?sort=score&order=desc` should return the justice board sorted by score in descending order.

 3. Extend the `/justice-board` functionality to accept sorting and filtering queries.

    For example:
-     - A request to `/justice-board?sort=score&order=desc` should return the justice board sorted by score in descending order.

    - A request to `/justice-board?filter=score>=20` should return the justice board with soldiers with score >= 20.

 4. Extend the `/justice-board` `/soldiers` and `/duties` functionality to accept pagination.

    For example:

    - A request to `/justice-board?page=2&limit=10` should return the justice board with the second page of 10 soldiers.

 5. Extend the `/justice-board` `/soldiers` and `/duties` functionality to accept projection by fields.

    For example:

    - A request to `/soldiers?fields=name` should return the soldiers with only the `name` property.
    - A request to `/duties?fields=name,value` should return the duties with only the `name` and `value` properties.

 ## Task 8 - Make it scalable (Advanced)

 1. What will happen if you add more soldiers and duties?
 Make your app work with 1,000,000 soldiers and duties in the DB.

    You may use this concepts:

    - indexing
    - pagination
    - cache

 2. What is the performance of your app?

    Make a load test to your app.

 ## Next steps